All Episodes

 You know, you can't have elections of any kind in America rigged.

-And the the fact that they're every Bernie supporter isn't up in arms over that is mind numbing to me.
+And the fact that every Bernie supporter is an up in arms over that is mind-numbing to me.

 But this is something that civil libertarians and liberals and conservatives, Republicans, Democrats, I would think would all agree on.

-But the problem is, you know, people like Joe and Mika, Liberal Joe, Dr. Liberal Joe, and Dr. Mika Brzezinski, you know, that actually think that they can adequately, you know, determine the medical condition of people that they don't have an well, they don't have a medical degree.
+But the problem is, you know, people like Joe and Mika, Liberal Joe, Dr. Liberal Joe and Dr. Mika Brzezinski, you know, that actually think that they can adequately, you know, determine the medical condition of people that they don't haven't, well, they don't have a medical degree.

 I mean, it's just so idiotic on the surface.